 The Lagos-Calabar Coastal Highway is not the only project under scrutiny.

-Critics argue that these grand infrastructure unveilings are little more than expensive photo ops, designed to create the illusion of progress while ignoring the country’s most pressing needs.
+Critics call grand infrastructure unveilings expensive photo ops, ignoring Nigeria’s pressing needs.

 Public Distrust and Political Fallout

-Labour unions, civil society groups, and opposition politicians are all demanding greater transparency, accountability, and a genuine commitment to inclusive development.
+Labour unions, civil society, opposition demand transparency, accountability, inclusive development.

 Conclusion: a Dream Deferred

-While government officials insist that the Lagos-Calabar Coastal Highway will eventually transform Nigeria’s transportation landscape, the reality on the ground tells a different story.
+While officials insist Lagos-Calabar Coastal Highway will transform transportation, the ground reality tells a different story.

 For now, the project remains a monument to controversy, elite self-congratulation, and public distrust.